yjbanov/dart-const-functions/README.md

 NOTE: This is work in progress

-# const functions and methods for Dart
+# DEP: const functions and methods for Dart

 ## Goal